 In addition, Baylor and CHI St. Luke’s recently announced that a new hospital, the Baylor St. Luke’s Medical Center, part of the CHI St. Luke’s Health system, will be built out on the McNair Campus, in the same location as the outpatient clinics.
 The hospital will be co-owned and operated by Baylor and CHI St. Luke’s.
 The outpatient clinics are Baylor owned and operated.

-Specialty care areas in Jamail include Alkek Eye Center, Audiology Services, Baylor College of Medicine Aesthetics, Baylor Facial Plastic Surgery Center, Baylor Psychiatry Clinic, Center for Plastic Surgery, Center for Hearing and Balance, Dermatology and Robert R. and Kay M. Onstead Foundation Ambulatory Surgery Center.
+Specialty care areas and clinics at the Jamail Care Center include Alkek Eye Center, Audiology Services, Baylor College of Medicine Aesthetics, Baylor Facial Plastic Surgery Center, Baylor Psychiatry Clinic, Center for Plastic Surgery, Center for Hearing and Balance, dermatology and Robert R. and Kay M. Onstead Foundation Ambulatory Surgery Center.